ephraim-junior/Delani/README.md

-RAT RUN BUBBLES
+RAT RUN Blaster
 A web application game where a user pops bubbles that appear randomly on the page within a limited time span.
 Created by ephraim kamau
 Description

-Rat run bubbles is a game where when a user clicks the play button bubbles are generated randomly across the page.
+Rat run blaster is a game where when a user clicks the play button bubbles are generated randomly across the page.
 They then have to pop as many bubbles as they can within a limited time span.
 This is accomplished when the user clicks the bubbles.
 After the set time is over their score is displayed.
 Specifications
 Behaviour 	Input 	Output
 Press play to open game console 	Press play 	Navigate to play console page